-INOFO is an autonomous self-organised structure within IFOAM, intending to set up minimal infrastructure that belongs specifically to organic farmers organisations, that can facilitate a relationship allowing them to consult, cooperate and, eventually, to speak with a legitimate common voice on matters of common concern.
+INOFO is an autonomous self-organised structure within IFOAM - Organics International.
+INOFO is the minimal infrastructure that belongs specifically to organic farmers organisations, that can facilitate a relationship allowing them to consult, cooperate and, eventually, to speak with a legitimate common voice on matters of common concern.

 - The organisations establish their own network of convenors and deputy convenors from the grass roots upwards, that is, mandated by the full consent of existing organisations in each convenorship.